microsoft/monthlyresources/README.md

-SEPTEMBER RESOURCES FOR DEVELOPERS
+OCTOBER RESOURCES FOR DEVELOPERS

-# Java on Azure
+# Kubernetes on Azure

-:wave: **Hi everyone** – This month, we feature what’s new and what’s next in Java including Java on Azure Spring Cloud.
-Build and scale faster with Java on Azure using the tools you love.
-Explore the latest in Java demos, quick-start guides, integrations and more from Microsoft SMEs.
+:wave:**Hi everyone** – This month, we feature ways to optimize your Kubernetes deployments with Kubernetes on Azure.
+Explore the latest in Kubernetes and AKS demos, integrations and more from Microsoft SMEs.

 *[- Monish Gangwani, Sr. Dev PMM](https://www.linkedin.com/in/monisg/)*

 ---

-## Featured Content for Java on Azure
+### Featured Content for Kubernetes on Azure

-:scroll:**Java on Azure learning path**

-Learn how you can build, migrate and scale Java applications on Azure.
-Use tools and frameworks that you know and love – Spring, Tomcat, WildFly, JBoss, WebLogic, WebSphere, Maven, Gradle, and more.
-[Start here.](https://docs.microsoft.com/learn/paths/java-on-azure/?ocid=AID3039167)

-:cinema:**Microsoft Reactor Event Series: DevOps for Java Shops**

-Learn new ways to reliably make updates and maintain cloud code.
-Brian Benz and Rory Preddy demo real-world examples using Linux command line tools, open-source tools including Jenkins, and free SDKs on GitHub.
-[Watch now.](https://developer.microsoft.com/reactor/eventseries/devopsjavashops/?ocid=AID3039167)

-:scroll:**Open JDK overview**

-The Microsoft Build of OpenJDK is a no-cost distribution of OpenJDK that is open source and available for anyone to deploy anywhere.
-If you're a Microsoft Azure customer, you can [try it now for free.](https://docs.microsoft.com/java/openjdk/overview/?ocid=AID3039167)

-:scroll:**Quickstart: Create a Java app on Azure App Service**

-Learn how to use the Azure CLI with the Azure Web App Plugin for Maven to deploy a .jar file, or .war file with AzureAppService.
-If you don't have an Azure subscription, create a free account before you begin.
-[View the guide.](https://docs.microsoft.com/azure/app-service/quickstart-java?tabs=tomcat&pivots=platform-linux/?ocid=AID3039167)

-:scroll:**Java-to-Azure migration docs**

-Discover recommended strategies for migrating Java applications to Azure.
-This Azure documentation covers general migration and specific workloads including Spring, Tomcat, WebLogic, WildFly, WebSphere and JBoss EA.
-[Browse the docs.](https://docs.microsoft.com/azure/developer/java/migration/?ocid=AID3039167)

-:scroll:**Full Gradle support to deploy your Java App to Azure**

-Now you can use Gradle to deploy your Java apps to Azure App Service or Azure Functions.
-You can package a Java Functions/Webapp project, run it locally, or deploy it to Azure with tasks provided by this plugin.
-[Check it out.](https://github.com/microsoft/azure-gradle-plugins/?ocid=AID3039167)

-:scroll:**Choose the right Azure service for deploying your Java application**

-Follow this learning path to explore service options for deploying Java applications to Azure and discover the one that best addresses your team's needs.
-[Learn more.](https://docs.microsoft.com/learn/modules/java-target-destinations/?ocid=AID3039167)

-:scroll:**Use the Azure SDK for Java**

-Kickstart your cloud-enabled Java apps using the latest unified SDKs.
-These open-source Azure SDKs for Java simplify provisioning, managing, and using Azure resources from Java application code — streamlining cloud development.
-[Check them out.](https://docs.microsoft.com/azure/developer/java/sdk/overview/?ocid=AID3039167)

-:scroll:**Azure Spring Cloud reference architecture**

-Architect Azure Spring Cloud using a typical enterprise hub and spoke design, with security controls from the Cloud Control Matrix and the Microsoft Azure Foundations Benchmark.
-[Learn how.](https://docs.microsoft.com/azure/spring-cloud/reference-architecture/?ocid=AID3039167)

-:scroll:**30 Days to Learn It: Java on Azure Developer**

-Learn how to build and scale Java applications on Azure in 30 days.
-Develop modern Java applications in the cloud with managed databases, DevOps services, and more.
-[Start the challenge.](https://docs.microsoft.com/en-us/learn/challenges?id=169a2977-dccc-4e6c-9990-1dde71b456b8/?ocid=AID3039167)

-:scroll:**Quickstart: Deploy your first Azure Spring Cloud application**

-Deploy a simple Azure Spring Cloud microservice application to run on Azure.
-Your application will be accessible online when completed and can be managed via the Azure portal.
-[Try it now.](https://docs.microsoft.com/azure/spring-cloud/quickstart?tabs=Azure-CLI&pivots=programming-language-java/?ocid=AID3039167)
+:cinema:**Project Design and Layout for Successful Kubernetes Applications**

+Kubernetes co-founder Brendan Burns demos a file system layout to prep your app for Kubernetes and organize for a weekly or daily release.
+Learn how to structure your projects for Kubernetes.
+[Watch now](https://info.microsoft.com/ww-OnDemandRegistration-successful-kubernetes-applications-webinar.html?ocid=AID3041045)

+:scroll:**Phippy Goes to the Zoo, a Kubernetes Story**

+Not your usual ‘story book’!
+Join Phippy on an illustrated adventure as she takes her niece on a trip to the Kubernetes Zoo and learns about ingresses, CronJobs, CRDs, and more!
+[Join the adventure](https://azure.microsoft.com/mediahandler/files/resourcefiles/phippy-goes-to-the-zoo/Phippy%20Goes%20To%20The%20Zoo_MSFTonline.pdf?ocid=AID3041045)

+:scroll:**What is Azure Arc enabled Kubernetes?**

+Learn about the capabilities, agents and scenarios of Microsoft Azure Arc enabled Kubernetes in this overview.
+[Read now](https://docs.microsoft.com/azure/azure-arc/kubernetes/overview?WT.mc_id=modinfra-23499-thmaure?ocid=AID3041045)

+:scroll:**Using Azure Dev Spaces to develop for Azure Kubernetes Service**

+Azure Dev Spaces makes developing container-based solutions for Kubernetes a lot easier.
+Check out these tips on how to get started with .NET Core on Kubernetes with Azure Dev Spaces.
+[Get the tips](https://microsoft.github.io/AzureTipsAndTricks/blog/tip228.html?ocid=AID3041045)

+:cinema:**AzureFunBytes – Azure Arc Enabled Data Services with Jay Gordon and Rob Sewell**

+Azure Arc makes it possible to run Azure data services in your datacenter, at the edge, and in public clouds using Kubernetes and the infrastructure of your choice.
+Check out the AzureFunBytes episode, Azure Arc Enabled Data Services with Jay Gordon and Rob Sewell.
+[Watch now](https://devblogs.microsoft.com/devops/azurefunbytes-azure-arc-enabled-data-services-with-sqldbawithbeard?ocid=AID3041045)

+:scroll:**Azure Kubernetes Service Workshop**

+Expand your basic knowledge of Kubernetes — run through tasks to deploy a multi-container app on AKS in the Azure Kubernetes Service Workshop.
+[Get started](https://docs.microsoft.com/learn/modules/aks-workshop?ocid=AID3041045)

+:scroll:**Introduction to Kubernetes on Azure**

+Learn about the basics of Docker containers, container orchestration with Kubernetes, and managed clusters on Azure Kubernetes Service in this Introduction to Kubernetes on Azure.
+[Read about it](https://docs.microsoft.com/learn/paths/intro-to-kubernetes-on-azure?ocid=AID3041045)

+:scroll:**Windows Server 2022 is Now Generally Available**

+Windows Server 2022 is now Generally Available, and brings innovations to Windows Server container platform application compatibility, AKS support, and containerization tooling.
+[Learn more](https://techcommunity.microsoft.com/t5/containers/windows-server-2022-now-generally-available/ba-p/2689973?ocid=AID3041045)

+:cinema:**A closer look into Azure Migrate App Containerization**

+App Containerization provides an end-to-end solution for developers containerizing existing applications currently deployed on Web Servers — with minimal effort and no code changes.
+[Read the blog and watch the video](https://techcommunity.microsoft.com/t5/containers/a-closer-look-into-azure-migrate-app-containerization/ba-p/2543797?ocid=AID3041045)

+:scroll:**Get up and running with Kubernetes**

+Learn the basics of Kubernetes and discover how to easily deploy and manage containers at scale with Kubernetes on Azure.
+Download this Kubernetes collection with multiple resources to get started.
+[Get the bundle](https://azure.microsoft.com/resources/kubernetes-ebook-collection?ocid=AID3041045)

 ---

 :bookmark: ***Sign up for Microsoft Tech News** - the monthly newsletter for developers and tech professionals, tailored to your preferences.
-[Click here to sign up.](https://developer.microsoft.com/en-us/Newsletter/?ocid=AID3039167)*
+[Click here to sign up.](https://developer.microsoft.com/en-us/Newsletter/?ocid=AID3041045)*